renovatebot/renovate/docs/usage/key-concepts/scheduling.md

 ---
 title: Renovate scheduling
-description: Learn how to schedule when Renovate bot runs
+description: Learn how to schedule when Renovate runs
 ---

 This document describes Renovate's scheduling.